XaviFdez/Practica5/README.md

 nDevices = 0;
 for(address = 1; address < 127; address++ )
 {
-// The i2c_scanner uses the return value of
-// the Write.endTransmisstion to see if
-// a device did acknowledge to the address.
 Wire.beginTransmission(address);
 error = Wire.endTransmission();
 if (error == 0)